 Tuning for an integrating process

 A tuning methodology called lambda tuning solves these challenges.
 The lambda tuning method allows the user to choose the closed loop response time, called lambda, and calculate the corresponding tuning.
 The lambda closed loop response time is chosen to achieve the desired process goals and stability criteria.
 This could result in choosing a small lambda for good load regulation, a large lambda to minimize changes in the controller output and manipulated variable by allowing the PV to deviate from the set point, or somewhere in between these two extremes.
 Lambda tuning for integrating processes results in tuning that produces a “critically damped,” nonoscillatory response for a step load or set point change (i.e., some oscillation when lambda is less than three times dead time).
-The response to a set point change and a load change for an integrating response and a PID controller tuned with the lambda method is shown in figure 2.

 The lambda tuning method for integrating processes involves three steps: